lizard20/microelectronic_sedra_smith/README.md

 # microelectronic_sedra_smith
-A library written in Python for microelectronic circuits book, chapter 3, by Sedra-Smith.
+A library written in Python for Microelectronic circuits book, chapter 3, by Sedra-Smith.
 7th. edition

 ## Getting started